FabricMC/community/docs/channels.md

 This category contains all of our public voice channels — you can go here to voice- or video-chat with other members of the community, or to stream your work.

 **Please note:** All streams must be appropriate for the community, and strictly safe-for-work.
 We also ask that users do not disrupt the conversations happening within the voice channels using music, mic-spamming, sound-boards or any other disruptive tools or techniques.

-* `#voice-chat`: This channel can be used to participate in conversations happening within the voice channels, regardless of whether you have (or wish to use) a microphone — or if you just want to share links and other media with other people on voice.

-  This is not a general discussion channel, however — it's only for use alongside the voice channels.

 * `general`: This is an off-topic voice channel.
 Remember that our rules apply to all communications on the server, including this channel!